 If no sound is coming from your speakers, you should find out the underlying cause of the problem before you attempt to fix it.

 The most common ones are loose connections and unplugged power cords.
 Your speaker’s circuit breakers or speaker wires can also cause this problem if they are faulty or broken.
-Destructive power surges occur may trip off the circuit breaker and shut off the speaker.
+Destructive power surges occur and may trip off the circuit breaker and shut off the speaker.

 What’s more, like other receivers, certain software bugs can interfere with their ability to produce sound.